|University Location||Perth, Western Australia|

 - retention of international student status.

-*Applications for the 2021 intake closed May 29, 2020.
-For information about the 2022 intake and to apply, please contact OzTREKK.
+*Application deadline: May 28, 2021.
+Applications for 2022 intake are closed.
+For information about the 2023 intake and to apply, please contact OzTREKK.